Generic selectors

 Introduction

-Hera was the wife of Zeus, who was the Queen of Olympus.
+Hera was the wife of Zeus and the Queen of Olympus.
 She was also regarded as the goddess of marriage and family.
-Their union was not happy, as Zeus had multiple affairs.
+Their union was not a happy one, as Zeus had multiple affairs.
 Hera was jealous of her husband’s numerous affairs, and she would do everything in her power to punish his partners.

 Physical Traits